samuel-zetumer/SNOWMED-CT-Configuration/README.md

 ## What is SNOWMED CT?

 Please check out the following website for an excellent introduction to SNOWMED CT: https://www.snomed.org/snomed-ct/five-step-briefing.
 It is an ontology and not a corpus.
-A cursory search of Github projects does not reveal any projects related to SNOWMED, though there may be others out there.
+Other than SNOWSTORM, there does not appear to be too much about how to use SNOWMED CT on Github.

 ## Purpose